 Look around.
-Artificial intelligence applications are everywhere, from the automated production lines in factories to the machine learning algorithms that extract meaning from mountains of data.
+Applications of artificial intelligence are everywhere, from the automated production lines in factories to the machine learning algorithms that extract meaning from mountains of data.
 AI has become the fabric of modern society.
 But where is it all going?

 As computing systems become smarter, and as intelligent automation and the economy become more tightly interwoven, people start to wonder … will robots take our jobs?
 For experts who study such matters, the short answer is yes — some of them.
 But do not fear.
-Artificial intelligence applications will also create new employment opportunities never before imagined, boost profitability in the coming decades and fundamentally change the economy from one that depends on scarcity to one that relies on abundance.
+Applications of artificial intelligence will also create new employment opportunities never before imagined, boost profitability in the coming decades and fundamentally change the economy from one that depends on scarcity to one that relies on abundance.

 From Farm to Factory